softchris/golang-book/01-basics/03-if-and-else/README.md

     No sandwiches, then I will starve, I only eat sandwiches
    ```

-1. Try playing around with the code, how does the output change if you change `testScore` value to 51, 62 03 90?
+1. Try playing around with the code, how does the output change if you change `testScore` value to 51, 62, 3 or 90?

+## 🚀 Challenge

-1. Challenge: a test score probably shouldn't be negative, how can you add a check for that?
+A test score probably shouldn't be negative, how can you add a check for that?

-## Summary
+## Post-Lecture Quiz

-In this article, you were taught about `if`, `else if` and `else` and the use of boolean expressions.
-Depending on the value of your data, the code executes differently.
+TODO Post-lecture quiz

+## Review & Self Study

+Have a look at this [official tutorial on flow control](https://go.dev/tour/flowcontrol/6) using a Go sandbox